anseki/grunt-task-helper/README.md

               dest = f.dest.replace(/^.*\//, ''),
               reSrc = new RegExp('(<script\\b[^>]+\\bsrc="[^"]*)' +
                 src.replace(/(\W)/g, '\\$1') + '(")', 'ig');
-              // Make these in every calling function, but keeping these is better. contentSrc = contentSrc.replace(reSrc, '$1' + dest + '$2');
+              // Make these in every calling this function,
+              // but keeping these is better.
+            contentSrc = contentSrc.replace(reSrc, '$1' + dest + '$2');
           });
           return contentSrc;